Free City of Danzig

-In the 1920 Constituent Assembly election, the Polish Party received over 6% of the vote, but its percentage of votes later declined to about 3%.
-In 1921, Poland began to develop the city of Gdynia, then a midsized fishing town.
-This completely new port north of Danzig was established on territory awarded in 1919, the so-called Polish Corridor.
+In the 1920 Constituent Assembly election, the Polish Party received over 6% of the vote; however, its percentage of votes later declined to approximately 3%.
+A large number of Danzig Poles voted for the Catholic Centre Party instead.
+In 1921, Poland began developing the city of Gdynia, a mid-sized fishing town.
+This new port, located north of Danzig, was established on territory awarded in 1919, known as the Polish Corridor.
 By 1933, the commerce passing through Gdynia exceeded that of Danzig.
-Notwithstanding this, Poland refused to relinquish trading and other rights awarded to it, further alienating the Danzigers.
-By 1936, the city's senate had a majority of local Nazis, and agitation to rejoin Germany was stepped up.
-Many Jews fled from German antisemitism, persecution, and oppression.
-In 1938, the Free City's population of 410,000 was 98% German, 1% Polish and 1% other.
+By 1936, the city's Senate had a majority of local Nazis, and agitation to rejoin Germany was stepped up.
+Many Jews fled from German persecution.

 After the German invasion of Poland in 1939, the Nazis abolished the Free City and incorporated the area into the newly formed Reichsgau of Danzig-West Prussia.
-The Nazis classified the Poles and Jews living in the city as subhumans, subjecting them to discrimination, forced labor, and extermination.
-Many were murdered at Nazi concentration camps, including nearby Stutthof (now Sztutowo, Poland).
-Upon the city's capture in the early months of 1945 by the Soviet and Polish troops, a significant number of German inhabitants perished during the ill-prepared and much over-delayed attempts of evacuation over the sea, while the remainder fled or were expelled.

-The city was fully reintegrated into Poland as a result of the Potsdam Agreement, while members of the pre-war Polish ethnic minority started returning and new Polish settlers began to come.
-Gdańsk suffered severe underpopulation from these events and did not recover until the late 1950s.
+The Nazis classified the Poles and Jews living in the city as subhumans, subjecting them to discrimination, forced labor, and extermination at Nazi concentration camps, including nearby Stutthof (now Sztutowo, Poland).
+Upon the city's capture in the early months of 1945 by the Soviet and Polish troops, a significant number of German inhabitants perished in ill-prepared and over-delayed attempts to evacuate by sea, while the remainder fled or were expelled.
+The city was fully integrated into Poland due to the Potsdam Agreement, while members of the pre-war Polish ethnic minority began returning, and new Polish settlers started arriving.
+Gdańsk suffered severe underpopulation due to these events and did not recover until the late 1950s.